 You can also place your other palm over your chest.
 The chest is designed to be open, to allow emotional energy generated by the internal organs to be released harmlessly from the body.
 When the chest is closed, the solar plexus area becomes a kind of pressure cooker and we stew in our emotions.
 This is a very unpleasant aspect of the human condition and can be overcome simply by bringing awareness and energy into the belly and chest.

-As you begin to experience from Innersense, remain open in the space around you.
-This prevents you from overly identifying with your body, which causes tension and anxiety.
+As you begin to experience from Innersense, remain aware of the ‘big picture’ of experience – everything including body appearing in your awareness.
+This prevents you from overly identifying with the body, which causes tension and anxiety.
 These unpleasant sensations are nature’s way of indicating to you that something is wrong; that the energy of life is being dammed, instead of being allowed to flow in its own natural way.

 Don’t think about this, as thinking is abstraction or conceptualisation.
 The purpose of thought is to take things out of context of the whole.
 This is very useful when solving a practical problem such as working out an itinerary, but is superfluous to perception itself.